 Paul Sugarman and his wife Susan joined Congregation Beth El in September 1979.
 Paul has been an active volunteer at the synagogue for more than 20 years, initially joining (and then chairing) the Kee Tov Committee, and later serving for eight years as Vice-President of Fundraising, a member of the Oxford Street Project Steering Committee, and Co-Chair of the Capital Campaign which raised $4.25 million to help fund the construction of our synagogue.
-More recently he served on the Rabbi Search Committee.
-Paul is currently a member of the Budget & Finance Committee and is concluding a four-year term as Trustee.
-He has served on the Beth El Board for 16 of the past 18 years, and on the Executive Committee for eight years while an officer.
+He also served on the Rabbi Search Committee, and as a member of the Budget & Finance Committee and as a Trustee.
+He has served on the Beth El Board for 17 of the past 19 years, and on the Executive Committee for nine years while an officer.

 Vice President Membership — Lisa Feldman